ClementTsang/bottom/README.md

 #### Search Widget

-- `Ctrl-p` or `Ctrl-n` to switch between searching for PID and name respectively.
+- `Tab` to switch between searching for PID and name respectively.

-- `Tab` to toggle whether to ignore case.
+- `Alt-c` to toggle ignoring case.

+- `Alt-m` to toggle matching the entire word.

+- `Alt-r` to toggle using regex.

 - `Ctrl-a` and `Ctrl-e` to jump to the start and end of the search bar respectively.